Skip to main content

-Some disclosure regimes apply differently to different types of investors.
-For example, the FEFTA Sensitive Industries regime in Japan.
+Some disclosure regimes apply differently to different types of investors, such as the FEFTA Sensitive Industries regime in Japan.
 FundApps distinguishes between the various applications for specific disclosure regimes via the property CompanyType.
-It is an important property to set as it determines which set of rules will run against the uploaded positions.
+Setting this property is important, as it determines which set of rules will run against the uploaded positions.

-Please note that, based on guidance from Japanese regulation, it is not possible to have more than one CompanyType set for a given entity.
-FundApps does not accommodate more than one selection as our Sensitive Industry rules only run on the top (ultimate parent entity) level.
+Please note that, based on guidance from Japanese regulations, it is not possible to have more than one CompanyType set for a given entity.
+FundApps does not accommodate multiple selections, as our Sensitive Industry rules only run on the top (ultimate parent entity) level.

 JP-FFI - Foreign Financial Institutions